 Book an appointment online for EmpoweredNYC

-Note: Disability claims will be evaluated on a case by case basis; symptoms of Long COVID may not qualify you for long-term disability.
+Note: Disability claims will be looked at on a case-by-case basis.
+Symptoms of Long COVID may not qualify you for long-term disability.

-The New York City Human Resources Administration/Department of Social Services (HRA/DSS) is dedicated to fighting poverty and income inequality by providing New Yorkers in need with essential benefits such as Food Assistance and Emergency Rental Assistance.
+The New York City Human Resources Administration/Department of Social Services (HRA/DSS) works to fight poverty and income inequality.
+HRA/DSS provides New Yorkers in need with essential benefits such as:

 HRA Call Center: Call 718-557-1399 8am-5pm, Monday-Friday

 COVID-19 has brought overwhelming grief to many families.
 As of April 12, 2021, the Federal Emergency Management Agency (FEMA) is providing financial assistance for individuals who have incurred COVID-19 related funeral expenses after January 20, 2020.